Indiana vs. Ohio State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Computer Predicted Total: 147.3

-Indiana has put together a 6-6-0 record against the spread this season, while Ohio State is 3-8-0.
-The Hoosiers are 7-5-0 and the Buckeyes are 8-3-0 in terms of hitting the over.
-In the past 10 contests, Indiana is 6-4 against the spread and 7-3 overall while Ohio State has gone 3-7 against the spread and 8-2 overall.
+Indiana's record against the spread so far this season is 6-6-0, and Ohio State's is 3-8-0.
+In terms of hitting the over, games involving the Hoosiers are 7-5-0 and the Buckeyes are 8-3-0.
+In the past 10 contests, Indiana has a 6-4 record against the spread while going 7-3 overall.
+Ohio State has gone 3-7 against the spread and 8-2 overall in its last 10 matches.

 Bet on this or any college basketball matchup at BetMGM